Let me start out with an obvious fact: Site speed matters for SEO.

 Results of the Study

 As expected, we confirmed that faster site speed did correlate with higher Google search rankings.

 But why?
 The data surprised us.

 First, let’s check out some of the data.
-Top-ranked websites have high speeds in the “start rendering” metric.
+Top-ranked websites have high site speeds in the “start rendering” metric.

 Notice the data in the following chart.
 The numbers on the x-axis (at the bottom of the chart) indicate the website’s Google rank position.
-The y-axis denotes speed in milliseconds.
+The y-axis denotes site speed in milliseconds.

-The chart indicates that overall load time is especially faster for the first five positions.
+The chart indicates that overall page load time is especially faster for the first five positions.
 Rank 6 was, on average, 20% slower than rank 1.

 The data suggests that improving start render times contributes directly to a higher Google result.

 Additionally, we corroborated the findings of other research, that top-ranked websites have faster site speeds for page load time to first byte (TTFB).
 This was the largest correlation noted in our study.
 Notice how the chart below, tracking only TTFB speeds, has a massive increase in site speed between positions 1, 2, and 3.

 Notice how TTFB correlation (chart above) is far higher than start render (chart below).